kripken/intensityengine/README-standalone.txt

 It is also possible to run without a master at all.
-To do so, set master_server to an empty string in the settings.cfg for both the client and the server, and fill in [Activity] force_location to be equal to the location of the map to load.
-The map will be loaded from packages directly.
-Note that no attempt is made to check that the client and server run the same map.
+To do so, set master_server to an empty string in the settings.cfg for the server, and fill in [Activity] force_location to be equal to the location of the map to load.
+The map will be loaded from /packages directly, and the server will tell the client to do the same.

 Running a local server using the server_runner plugin